 Credit Score/Credit Rating

 Your credit score won’t stay the same, it can be improved or made worse depending on your financial actions.
-Generally speaking – and this is extremely general – if you make all your payments on time and avoid being in debt to many people, then you’ll have a positive credit rating.
-There’s a video below that shows more things you can do to affect your score.
+Generally speaking – and this is extremely general – if you make all your payments on time and avoid debt to many people, you’ll have a positive credit rating.

 Right away, your brain associates this term with old people.
-However, this is most certainly a term you have to know before you’re 40.
+However, this is a term you must know before you’re 40.
 Primarily, it refers to a long-term savings plan that’s focused on your retirement.
-With a pension scheme, you put money away for many years until you retire.
-When you retire, you can withdraw a lump sum of your savings, or receive regular income payments from your pension fund each week.